jdc-cunningham/raspi-home-security-cam/README.md

 - Night vision camera
 - Upload to cloud
 - Motion triggered
-- CV to distinguish between regular user (owner) and new humans

 ## Initial Thoughts
 Well I'm going to be living alone soon and I don't like the idea of my home being unattended without any sort of assurance that if someone where to waltz in and take my stuff, I'd have proof/know who it was.
 Potentially it will act as a deterrent as well like "Hey buddy, see this camera, you've already been uploaded to the cloud" sort of deal.

 Anyway, more over it's a fun project, more hardware interfacing and another excuse to connect something to the web.
 I'll also use Amazon's S3 service for the first time to store these photos.

-The future CV aspect will be to have the system be able to distinguish between me (normal operation) and a new human body.
-The other thing is I have a cat and don't want my cat to trigger it.
-This also lowers notifications as that's how I figure I will set it up, show me the "highlights" or whenever the motion sensor (PIR) was triggered.

 ## Main Objectives